hpquynh/generator/README.md

 ##SCSS & LESS Generator

-Created by reusing and optimizing [XH Generator](https://github.com/xhtmlized/generator-xh).
-It's simpler without any setup step and reduce unnecessary tasks.
+These are inspired by [XH Generator](https://github.com/xhtmlized/generator-xh) but simpler by removing setup step and reducing unnecessary tasks.

 ###Requirement